Donna Marie Merritt: Career

+Merritt's newest poetry book, Bible Poems for Reflection and Response, was published in 2020 by Cladach Publishing.
+It covers every book in the Bible, both Old and New Testaments.

 Her No Winter Maintenance: Pass at Your Own Risk (2017). is"Both wise and wickedly funny," according to poet George Bilgere.

 We Walk Together was published in 2015 by Beech Hill Publishing Company Poet.
 Barbara Crooker says, "Merritt's is a plain undecorated style, bearing witness to our troubled world."

 Her House and Other Poems was released by Stairwell Books in June 2013.
 About this book, poet and novelist David Kherdian says, "Here we have an eye open to the world, that poem by poem brings that world into view for all to see, and to be nurtured by."

 Merritt's earlier poetry collections, What's Wrong with Ordinary?
 Poems to Celebrate Life (2012), Cancer, A Caregiver's View (2011), and Job Loss, A Journey in Poetry (2010), have an intimate way of connecting with readers.
 Noted poet and anthologist Lee Bennett Hopkins says, "Merritt's poignant work resonates with true realities, giving reasons to see ourselves as we should."